Skip to content ↓

 Archaeology is ideal for anyone with an interest in the past and is fascinated by monuments like Stonehenge and the Pyramids.
 We will look at various methods archaeologists use to discover the past and find out what they can reveal from the origins of humans to why Stonehenge was built.
 We also look at other debates in the archaeological world like the return of the Elgin Marbles.
 No previous experience or knowledge required, only if you are keen, you will love archaeology.
 If you particularly enjoy Archaeology, you can progress to an EPQ in the subject in year 2.

-The Coffee shop – Critical Thinking (4th)
+The Coffee Shop (4th)

 Consolidation Course (Improving Subject Performance) (4th / Year 2)